Understanding market ups and downs

 We understand that market ups and downs can be unsettling however it is important to remember that super is a long-term investment and our portfolios are well diversified and designed to withstand them.

-With nearly 40 years of super experience, we’ve been through plenty of ups and downs before, and together, we’ve gotten through them.
+With over 40 years of super experience, we’ve been through plenty of ups and downs before, and together, we’ve gotten through them.
 After all, ups and downs are a normal part of investing.

 It’s also important to make sure your super is invested in the investment option that aligns with your financial goals and keep in mind that switching or making hasty investment option changes that don’t take your long-term goals into account could end up costing you big in retirement.